Nationalism takes centre stage in Indonesia's election campaign

 Several political analysts expect PDI-P to team up with the pro-business Golkar for its vice presidential candidate.

-All major parties favor keeping the law banning mineral ore exports despite criticism from the World Bank that it will damage the economy.
+All major parties favour keeping the law banning mineral ore exports despite criticism from the World Bank that it will damage the economy.

 “Indonesia has to be nationalistic ...
 But it doesn’t mean that if national interest is at the forefront of our policy then foreign companies cannot come to our country,” said Burhanuddin Abdullah, a former central bank governor who chairs the council of experts at Gerindra.